statloc/.github/profile/README.md

     <h1>statloc</h1>
 </div>

 Fast, multi-threaded, open-source tool for collecting project statistic: lines of code, methods, files, components, contributors, etc. Can be used as a command-line tool or as a go library.
-Inspired by rails stats.
-Created by [@dmkjfs](https://github.com/dmkjfs)
+Created by [@dmkjfs](https://github.com/dmkjfs).
+Inspired by [rails stats](https://guides.rubyonrails.org/command_line.html#bin-rails-stats).

 Includes:
 - [core](https://github.com/statloc/core) - ✨📊 Core package that collects statistics itself.
 Written in go, used by CLI.